nicnosis/iu-courses/fa19/j363/web-syllabus.md

 #### Project 2--- Styling and CSS (15 pts.)
 The focus of Project 2 is CSS.
 You will demonstrate their ability to add visual elements and style to sites.
 Project 2 will test students' knowledge of CSS selectors, properties, and values, as well as the Box-Model.

-#### Project 3--- Bootstrap Site (15 pts.)
+#### Project 3--- Webflow Site (15 pts.)
-You will design, prototype, and develop a single-page website using [Bootstrap](http://getbootstrap.com/).
+You will design, prototype, and develop a website using [Webflow](https://webflow.com/).
 This project is designed to combine all of the skills you've acquired throughout the semester.

 #### Project 4--- JavaScript (15 pts.)
 You will use Javascript to create an interactive visualization, with JavaScript's [p5.js](https://p5js.org/) library.